SoftUni-Internal/interactive-content/EN/00-Unit-Testing/03-Global-Installation.md

 # Node Path Configuration

-By default **Node.js** does not find its globally installed modules.
+By default, **Node.js** does not find its globally installed modules.

 You need to set the "NODE_PATH" environment variable manually.